BIG-RAT/jamfcpr/README.md

 ## History

+- 2021-03-27: Added option to force sync (ignore matching checksums).
+Option is available through the Options button.

 - 2021-02-17: Fixed issued authenticating agains Jamf Pro v10.27 to get a list of packages from the source server.